 Gorgeous yellow aspen trees reaching up to the blue sky in Santa Fe, New Mexico, in October

-• Where to Stay: Rosewood Inn of the Anasazi
+• Top Hotel Pick: Rosewood Inn of the Anasazi

 • Nearest Major Airport: Albuquerque International Sunport

-The Ozark Mountains provide an ideal getaway, allowing you to unplug from the demands of daily life and enjoy the great outdoors.
-There are tons of fun things to do in the Ozarks no matter the season, but visiting in October is a special treat as the leaves burst with vibrant colors, and temperatures are ideal.
+The Ozark Mountains provide an ideal getaway in October, allowing you to unplug from the demands of daily life and enjoy the great outdoors.
+There are tons of fun things to do in the Ozarks, no matter the season, but visiting in October is a special treat as the leaves burst with vibrant colors, and temperatures are ideal.

 To experience the fall foliage up close and personal, enjoy the thrill of ziplining, go horseback riding at Horseshoe Canyon Ranch, or explore one of the numerous picturesque hiking trails in the vicinity.
 For one of the most iconic lookout points in Arkansas, hike the 2.9-mile Whitaker Point Trail (Hawksbill Crag).
-Peak viewing is from October 12 – 28th.
+Peak leaf peeping is usually from mid- to late-October.

-October is also a great month for Rocky Mountain Elk sightings.
+October is also a great month for elk sightings.
 During the early mornings after sunrise and again in the early evenings, you can spot elk grazing in the fields along the Buffalo National River between Ponca and Boxley.

-Following a day filled with adventure, treat yourself to a meal at one of the local favorites, Low Gap Cafe or Ozark Cafe.
-Both spots are in the quaint town of Jasper, Arkansas.
-If you have a bit more time, drive further north to enjoy some of the best things to do in Hot Springs, Arkansas, like the Quapaw Baths and Garvan Gardens, or drive south to Little Rock to explore the city’s attractions, like checking out the best museums in Little Rock.
+Following a day filled with adventure, treat yourself to a meal at one of the local favorites, Low Gap Cafe or Ozark Cafe — both in the quaint town of Jasper.
+If you have a bit more time, drive further north to enjoy some of the best things to do in Hot Springs, Arkansas, or drive south to Little Rock to explore the city’s attractions, like checking out the museums in Little Rock.

 A rocky cliff overlooking gorgeous green red, orange, and yellow trees and fall foliage in the Ozark Mountains.

-• Where to Stay: Hot Tub Secluded Ozark Mountain Cabin
+• Top Hotel Pick: Hot Tub Secluded Ozark Mountain Cabin

 • Nearest Major Airport: Northwest Arkansas National Airport or Bill and Hillary Clinton National Airport

 During the first two weekends of October, you can attend Oktoberfest in Leavenworth, complete with traditional German music, cuisine, and, of course, plenty of beer!
-However, even if you can’t make it for Oktoberfest, you can still enjoy a brat and pretzel year-round at many of the best places to eat in Leavenworth, including Munchen Haus and Andreas Keller Restaurant.
+However, even if you can’t make it to Oktoberfest, you can still enjoy a brat and a pretzel at many of the best places to eat in Leavenworth, including Munchen Haus (my personal favorite!) and Andreas Keller Restaurant

-October in Leavenworth is also a great time for hitting many of the city’s best hiking trails in The Enchantments or Cascade Mountains.
-Colchuck Lake is a stunning (yet challenging) eight-mile hike to an alpine lake that is bursting with fall colors during the month of October.
+October in Leavenworth is also a great time for hitting many of the city’s best hiking trails in The Enchantments or the Cascade Mountains.
+Colchuck Lake is a stunning (yet challenging) eight-mile hike to an alpine lake that is bursting with fall colors during the month of October — as someone who has done a lot of hiking, I can confidently say this is one of my top five favorite hikes!

-After a day of hiking or exploring the shops in Downtown Leavenworth, cozy up with a craft beer or glass of wine at one of the local breweries or wineries.
-After visiting Leavenworth in October, you’ll understand why visitors from around the country flock to this charming town in the fall!
+After a day of hiking or exploring the shops in Downtown Leavenworth, cozy up with a craft beer or glass of wine at one of the local breweries or wineries (Icicle Brewing Company is my top choice!).
+After visiting Leavenworth in October, you’ll understand why visitors from around the country flock to this charming town in the fall.

 Mountains and a white and brown building at the end of a river in Leavenworth, Washington, framed by yellow and green trees in October.